What is ADR?

 Many countries have laws that recognize and enforce arbitration decisions.
 Currently, 144 countries have ratified the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, the international treaty requiring countries to recognize arbitration agreements and uphold and enforce arbitration decisions made by other countries.
 A list of the countries that have ratified the treaty is available at the United Nations Commission on International Trade Law Web site, available at www.uncitral.org.

-You have read the best review article categorized by ask an attorney and the title International Centre For Dispute Resolution.
-You can bookmark or spread this post by using this URL http://attorneysearchtips.blogspot.com/2013/07/international-centre-for-dispute.html.
+and the title International Centre For Dispute Resolution.
+You can bookmark or spread this post by using this URL https://attorneysearchtips.blogspot.com/2013/07/international-centre-for-dispute.html.
 Thank You!

 Comments :